Non-profit or for-profit for a homeschool co-op?

 3. A team/board helps carry the responsibility: When you run a business, all the responsibility is on your shoulders.
 All the profit is yours as well, but you don’t have anyone else to help shoulder the responsibility.
 It’s all on you.
 I frequently have this conversation with homeschool leaders.
 I explain the liability they carry for things like record keeping, taxes, background checks, rental leases, safety, insurance, hiring, firing and paying workers.
 Here’s a list of liabilities and responsibilities you carry as a business owner using a Classical Conversations Director in this case: Liabilities CC Directors Carry.

-In a nonprofit these responsibilities are carried by a group of people: the board.
+In a nonprofit organization these responsibilities are carried by a group of people: the board.
 The workload is spread out.
 The treasurer handles the finances.
 The officers sign the leases.
 The board as a whole makes decisions.
+This is a huge benefit to a busy homeschool mother who doesn’t want to manage the group all by herself.

 4. Tax exemption and tax deductible donations.
 Nonprofits who apply for 501(c)(3) tax exempt status with the IRS will be tax free on their surplus and can receive tax-deductible donations.
 Businesses cannot get tax exemption nor accept tax deductible donations.
-Any fundraisers belong to the owner and she must report it on her taxes as taxable income.
-So if you want and expect to get donation or grants, you should form as a nonprofit, not a business.
+Any fundraisers held by the business belong to the owner and she must report it on her tax return as taxable income.
+So if you want and expect to get donation or grants, you should form as a nonprofit and appply for 501c3 tax exempt status, not a business.

 5. Profit motive.
 Nonprofits have a mission other than profit.
 The purpose of a homeschool nonprofit is primarily education, but faith-based homeschool groups have an religious purpose as well.
 For-profits are presumed to have profit as their primary motivation.
 While many business owners are also motivated by an educational or even religious purposes, at the end of the day the general public, your customers, and federal, state and local governments all assume you are in business to make a profit.